End of year list – The top-5 blog stories

 Happy New Year!
-It’s that exciting time of end-of-year lists!
-The last week of December I have been sharing the top-5 of best read blog posts in 2017 on the Wilderness Coffee & Natural High Facebook page.
+It’s that exciting time of the end-of-year lists!
+After my first year of blogging, I shared the five most popular blog posts in the last week of December on the Wilderness Coffee & Natural High Facebook page (* in 2017).

 Thank you for reading, liking and sharing my stories.
-It’s such a pleasure exploring these beautiful places and sharing them with you.
+It is such a pleasure to explore these beautiful places and share them with you.
 More will come next year, from Iceland as well as other destinations.
-I hope to keep inspiring you with natural highs that come from being surrounded by the beauty of nature 🙂
+I hope to keep inspiring you with natural highs that come from being immersed in the beauty of nature.
+Go out & see the beauty that surrounds us. 🙂

-Here’s a summary of the five most popular blog posts.
+Summary of the five most popular blog posts